 Loreto began in Australia with Gonzaga Barry’s arrival in Ballarat, 1875 at the invitation of Bishop Michael O’Connor.
-She and her seven companions came from Ireland for the educational needs of the increasing local population.
+She and her nine companions came from Ireland for the educational needs of the increasing local population.

 Catholic Primary and Secondary Schools were rapidly established in Ballarat and, soon after, in other states of Australia.
 Her vision for the education of girls contributed to a broad and rich curriculum which led to Gonzaga Barry’s significant influence on the development of education in the country.